lucaskim31609/PathfindingVisualizer/README.md

 # Pathfinding-Algorithms-Visualizer
-# Visualizes different search algorithms such as Breadths-First Search, Deep-First Search, A-Star Search and Dijkstra's Search Algorithms for you in a colourful fashion.
+# I'm excited to present my Pathfinding Algorithms Visualizer, a Python-based project that lets you explore and understand various search algorithms like Breadth-First Search, Depth-First Search, A-Star Search, and Dijkstra's Search.
+This tool is designed to help you gain insights into these algorithms and how they navigate through mazes or grids to find the shortest path from a start point to a target.